 Please make sure you have the following information available before you submit your manuscript:

-Full names and email addresses of all co-authors on your manuscript.
+Full names, email addresses and ORDID iDs of all co-authors in your manuscript.

 A cover letter that includes the following information: